 On the pro side, a free introductory session does give the prospective client a chance to discover what they want to achieve and a real taste of what is to come and what they can achieve if they continue.
 It also shows that the coach is willing to give their time freely to ensure they are a good match with the client.

-Or, and I have found this on several occasions – the free session turns out so well, the prospect thanks you profusely, decides they are clear on what to do and don’t need any more coaching!
+Or, and I have found this on several occasions – the free session turns out so well, the prospect thanks you profusely, decides they are clear on what to do and don’t want any more coaching!

 Great for the ego, but not great for feeling in exchange for what you have contributed either for your spirit or your pocket.